sidd190/apple-vision-pro-clone/readme.md

 ## 🪧 Live Website

 https://sidd190.github.io/apple-vision-pro-clone/
+[Give it a bit of time to load, it's a bit asset heavy :( ..]

 ## 🚀 Features

 - **Smooth Scrolling** – Implemented with Locomotive Scroll for a seamless user experience.
 - **GSAP Animations** – Engaging scroll-based and element animations.
 - **Canvas Effects** – High-performance graphical effects using the HTML5 Canvas API.
-- **Optimized Performance** – Efficient animations and optimized asset loading.
+- **Optimized Performance (not yet)** – Efficient animations and optimized asset loading.

 ## 📂 Project Structure